 Unsurprisingly, Ocean decided to forgo conventional methods of promotion for Blonde.
 Over the years, enigmatic clues leaked out here and there, often confusing matters more than clarifying them (there was even a rumor, sparked by Ocean himself, that he might not ever make another album).
 There was a live performance of new music in Munich, Germany and a picture of Ocean in the studio with the video director Nabil.
 Finally, in April 2015, Ocean posted a picture on his Tumblr with the cryptic message “I got two versions.”
 The album was supposedly titled Boys Don’t Cry and was set to be released in July.
 That date came and went.
 In July 2016, Ocean updated his website to include a library due-date slip with various dates etched out.
 Ocean had ventured long past the point of stoking the anticipation of his audience.
 Instead, he dared them to be alienated by his approach.
 Many on Twitter were.
 As any critic of Kanye West’s last album will tell you, art that is rushed is messy, and often not in a good way.
 Fans couldn’t actually cast Ocean, the reclusive genius, aside because he was chasing the one thing they wanted desperately: a worthy follow up to Channel Orange.

 So when Ocean finally revealed Blonde, the deliberate choices he made in its unveiling spoke volumes.
-After a false report from The New York Times that the album would be released on Aug.
+After a false report that the album would be released on Aug.
 5, Ocean released two albums in the span of three days, the first a streaming-only video album titled Endless on Aug.
 18. The project was available exclusively on Apple Music, but it was not the album itself that Ocean fans expected.
 Instead, Endless is a meandering 45-minute visual art piece.
 Ocean builds a wood staircase as instrumentals play disparately.
 Even right after it dropped, few were under the illusion that Endless was the real Frank Ocean album we had all come to expect.

 Through this ploy, Ocean was able to legally fulfill his contract with Def Jam, a label he has previously criticized, and become effectively independent when the time came to release Blonde.
 After arranging a contract buyout, he surprised his former label by releasing Blonde autonomously two days later through Apple Music.
 The move allowed Ocean to retain 70 percent of Blonde’s revenue under copyright law; he would have only earned 14 percent if the album had been released in tandem with Def Jam.
 As a result, the label has lost untold millions in sales.
 Shortly after Blonde’s release, Universal Music Group (Def Jam’s parent organization) and its chairman Lucian Grainge banned company artists from signing streaming-exclusive deals.